idleroamer/qfacedotnet/README.md

 </ItemGroup>
 ```

-`--src` argument is important for qfacedotnet to locate the [module interdependencies](#Module-Interdependency) otherwise current directory (where go generator file located) is taken.

 `--input` list of all qface input files to generate bindings for.

+`--dependency` argument is important for qfacedotnet to locate the [module interdependencies](#Module-Interdependency) otherwise current directory (where go generator file located) is taken.

 `--output` optional output path of generated files otherwise module name will be used as path.